-The model we use is the PensionMetrics model described in detail in Blake et al. (2001).
-This model uses stochastic simulation to determine the anticipated distribution of pension outcomes, measured in terms of the ratio of actual pension to some proportion of final salary, for any given set of input parameters (such as asset allocation strategy, anticipated retirement age, etc.).
+The model we use is the PensionMetrics model of Blake et al. (2001).
+This model uses stochastic simulation to determine the anticipated distribution of pension outcomes, for any given set of input parameters, such as asset allocation strategy, anticipated retirement age, and so on.
+The details of the model are set out in the Appendix.